|

 This subwoofer is a

 10" woofer in a small enclosure with (3) 10" passive radiators.
-That's
+All I can say about this subwoofer is its performance is

 completely remarkable.
 You'll think that either your eyes or your